Pfuster12/mk2Console/README.md

 ```

 ## How it works
 Mk2Console consists of React component viewer and a simple object with helper functions.
 Import the component and the Helper function object in order to display and log messages in your code.
+The viewer works best when you place in your app's root view:

 ```jsx
 import {Mk2ConsoleViewer, Mk2Console} from 'mk2console'